It can be tough to wade through the muddy waters of origins, tasting notes and processing to find the beans you are looking for.

 These coffees will be packed with intense and wild flavours and should elicit an appreciation for just how unique and intriguing a cup of coffee can be.
 Often containing exotic varietals or part of new or experimental processing methods such as anaerobic or yeast fermentation.

-Our current go-to espresso that we would be pulling in the shop - if we were not for Covid-19! - is the Guatemala La Colmenita and the Colombia Gran Galope.
+Our current go-to espresso that we are pulling in the shop is the Guatemala Duraznales.
 The Guatemala is straight-ahead chocolate and sweetness with a pleasing, lingering finish.
-The Colombian Gran Galope has notes of chocolate and citrus and does well in smaller milk drinks like cortados and flat whites.
+The Brazil Daterra Low Caf Reserve will be heavier on the chocolate with less acidity.